allegro/blog/_posts/2021-04-09-python-logging.md

 author: [lukasz.mach]
 tags: [tech, python, logging]
 ---
+In this post, I would like to tell a story, how logging as much as possible in Python leads to inelegant code, and how did I cope with this problem.

-This post is about small (yet useful) library that is in a way to be published in
+This post is also about small (yet useful) library that is in a way to be published in
 opensource: *LogExtraCtx* (I don't know it's address in time of writing this post, stay tuned!)